SujaydRNSIT/CryptoMemeX/README.md

 cd CryptoMemeX
 ```

+## 🌟 Contributing

+We ❤️ contributions!
+Want to add new AI models or blockchain integrations? **Fork the repo, make your changes, and submit a PR! 🚀**

 ---
--🌟 Contributing

--We ❤️ contributions!
-Want to add new AI models or blockchain integrations?
-Fork the repo, make your changes, and submit a PR! 🚀
+## 🔄 Project Updates

+🚀 **CryptoMemeX is evolving!** Stay tuned for:

+✅ More AI models for meme generation
+✅ Enhanced blockchain features
+✅ Community voting on top memes

 ---

+## 📸 Project Screenshots

+Here are some screenshots of **CryptoMemeX** in action:

+📌 *More updates and improvements are on the way!*

 ---
-#🔄 Project Updates
-🚀 CryptoMemeX is evolving!
-Stay tuned for:
-- ✅ More AI models for meme generation
-- ✅ Enhanced blockchain features
-- ✅ Community voting on top memes
-- Check out our latest releases!
----

----
-#📜 License
+## 📜 License

--CryptoMemeX is open-source under the MIT License.
+**CryptoMemeX** is open-source under the **MIT License**.
 Use it, modify it, and spread the meme magic! 🎭💡
----